CosmWasm/wasmd/README.md

 * [`gaiaflex`](./Makefile#L78-L87) is a generic, *permissioned* version using the `cosmos` bech32 prefix
 * [`coral`](./Makefile#L63-L71) is a permissionless version designed for a specific testnet, with a `coral` bech32 prefix

+## Genesis Configuration

+@alpe we should document all the genesis config for x/wasm even more.

+Tip: if you want to lock this down to a permisisoned network, the following script can edit the genesis file to only allow permissioned use of code upload or instantiating.
+(Make sure you set `app.ProposalsEnabled=true` in this binary):

+`sed -i 's/permission": "Everybody"/permission": "Nobody"/'  .../config/genesis.json`

 ## Contributors

 Much thanks to all who have contributed to this project, from this app, to the `cosmwasm` framework, to example contracts and documentation.